The Environmental Impact of Mismanaged Waste Disposal

 Human Health Risks

-Air pollution from burning waste or the decomposition of organic matter can also have detrimental effects on human health.
-Emissions of toxic gases and particulate matter can exacerbate respiratory conditions like asthma and chronic obstructive pulmonary disease (COPD).
-Long-term exposure to air pollutants is linked to more severe health issues, including heart disease, lung cancer, and premature mortality.
-Vulnerable populations, such as children, the elderly, and those with pre-existing health conditions, are particularly at risk.
+Air pollution from burning waste or decomposing organic matter releases toxic gases and particulate matter, worsening respiratory conditions like asthma and COPD.
+Prolonged exposure to these pollutants is linked to severe health outcomes, including heart disease, lung cancer, and premature mortality.
+Vulnerable groups, such as children, the elderly, and those with existing health conditions, face heightened risks, emphasizing the need for proper waste management to protect public health.

 Community Impact